 Treatment committees are formed to coordinate the work of individual AA members and groups who are interested in carrying our message of recovery to alcoholics in treatment facilities.
 Also, to set up a means of transcending from the facility to an AA group in the individual’s community.

 The purpose of Treatment Committee is to assist members to carry the message of Alcoholics Anonymous to Treatment Facilities and outpatient settings.
 In addition to bringing the message of hope for recovery to alcoholics in a variety of treatment settings, the Treatment Committee demonstrates to administrators and staff "how it works" and are instruments of attraction to the AA program.

-Treatment settings may include; treatment facilities, hospitals, psychiatric wards, nursing homes, youth noncorrectional facilities, shelters, halfway houses, veteran facilities, senior centers, etc.
+- Treatment settings may include; treatment facilities, hospitals, psychiatric wards, nursing homes, youth noncorrectional facilities, shelters, halfway houses, veteran facilities, senior centers, etc.

-The Treatment Committee maintains a list of members who are willing to extend the hand of A.A. to those released to their community after completion of a treatment facility program.
+- The Treatment Committee maintains a list of members who are willing to extend the hand of AA to those released to their community after completion of a treatment facility program.

 - The Accessibilities section of the Treatment Committee works to provide access to AA for those with accessibility issues so AA continues to be inclusive not exclusive.

 - There are those of us who - are hearing, visually or speech impaired, homebound, chronically ill, use wheelchairs, walkers or crutches, and are developmentally disabled or suffer from brain damage, stroke, etc. Whatever the issue or challenge to receiving the AA message, it is hoped that no one would never be excluded from AA meetings, twelve step work or AA service.